Rokushou/Splatoon-2-Meta-Modeling/README.md

 ![](img/rankx.png)

 Rank X has significantly more wins than losses.
-This is not surprising as they are the top players but it is interesting that S+ did not exhibit this.
+This is not surprising as they are the top players and must continually win to stay in the rank.
+However, it is interesting that S+ (the precursor to X) did not exhibit this.

 #### Wins and Losses by Weapon Category